AaronPBishop/ThesaRush/README.md

 * Varying levels of difficulty to choose from
 * Bomb tiles (spawned when 6+ letter valid word is submitted, clears all tiles surrounding it in a 1 tile vicinity when used)
 * Gold tiles (multiply word score x2 for each gold letter used in a word)
+* Stone tiles (must be used twice in order to destroy)
 * 8+ letter words now clear entire bottom row
 * Keyboard controls (spacebar to submit a word, tab to clear input bar)
 * Word submissions are now validated by indexing a JSON file containing 370,000+ English words, cutting out fetch delays